oupnkalr/oupnkalr/README.md

   Thoughts:

-  * HTML yellow and yellow 30° are equal, but both do not resemble Open color yellow swatches, unlike HTML gold
+  * HTML yellow and yellow 30° are equal, but do not resemble Open color yellow swatches, unlike HTML gold
   * **YELLOW 4** is the nearest tint to HTML gold by contrast, therefore is chosen as the normal yellow color